Pulau Pisang (Johor)

-Pulau Pisang is a small island in Pontian District, Johor, Malaysia.

-The island, which is about 12 kilometres from the town of Pontian Kechil and 5 kilometres from Benut town, is the site of the Pulau Pisang Lighthouse, a lighthouse guiding ships into the western entrance of the busy Singapore Strait.
+Pulau Pisang (Banana Island) is a small island in Pontian District, Johor, Malaysia, situated about 12 kilometres from the town of Pontian Kechil and 5 kilometres from Benut town.
+It is the site of the Pulau Pisang Lighthouse, a lighthouse guiding ships into the western entrance of the busy Singapore Strait.
 Singapore currently operates the lighthouse, and the country has publicly announced recognition that the island is Malaysian territory.

+Acknowledgement of the island's sovereignty

 In 2003, Minister for foreign affairs of Singapore, S. Jayakumar, acknowledged that sovereignty of Pulau Pisang is with Malaysia and had never disputed that sovereignty.
 He also maintained that the management of Pulau Pisang Lighthouse should remain with Singapore.

-In 2010, the government of Johor states that Pulau Pisang is part of the Johor sultanate and would be gazetted as such.
+In 2010, the government of Johor stated that Pulau Pisang is part of the Johor sultanate and would be gazetted as such.

+Pisang Islands

+Pulau Pisang and three nearby islets form the Pisang Islands Group.